NachoColl/blockchain-web-services/docs/index.md

 # A New Generation of Web Services.

-// triggering white-paper work in progress
+// white-paper work in progress

 Blockchain technology is rising at an incredible rate.